Schumi23/ATL-Calendar/site/content/pages/calendar-faq.md

 ### I have questions about a specific ride.
 How can I find out more info?

 Use the contact info on the event listing to contact the organizer.

-### A ride leader didn't post any contact info.
-How can I contact them?

-We recommend that all ride leaders include at least 1 public contact method, but not all do.
-If you have a question for a ride leader but don't have a way to contact them, email the [Shift calendar crew](mailto:bikecal@shift2bikes.org).
-We can't share the ride leader's contact info without their permission, but we can forward your message to them.
-The ride leader may then choose to respond or not — it's up to them.

 ## Posting events